IBM/CodeEngine/metrics-collector/README.md

 ## Overview

-Code Engine job that demonstrates how to collect resource metrics (CPU and memory) of running Code Engine apps, jobs, and builds.
+Code Engine job that demonstrates how to collect resource consumption metrics (vCPU and memory) of running Code Engine apps, jobs, and builds.

-Resource metrics can either be render in **IBM Cloud Monitoring** (see [instructions](#send-metrics-to-ibm-cloud-monitoring))
+Resource consumption metrics can either be render in **IBM Cloud Monitoring** (see [instructions](#send-metrics-to-ibm-cloud-monitoring))

 ![](./images/monitoring-dashboard-ce-component-resources.png)